sassoftware/saspy/saspy/doc/source/install.rst

 IOM
 ===
-The connection method opens many connectivity options.
+This connection method opens many connectivity options.
 This method enables you to use `SAS Grid Manager <https://www.sas.com/en_us/software/foundation/grid-manager.html>`__ to connect to a SAS grid.
 This method, compared to STDIO over SSH, enables SAS Grid Manager to control the distribution of connections to the various grid nodes